Recycler-App/Frontend/README.md

 * ReactJS: A user interface development library based on JavaScript.
 We used this library to put together our project.

 * Firebase: Google Firebase is a collection of backend cloud computing services and application development platforms.
-We used this BaaS to store users data.
+We used this BaaS to store users data, using the firebase realtime database.
+Also, the Authentication feature which provides easy-to-use SDKs to authenticate users.

 * Google Cloud: Google Cloud offers client libraries that make it simple to create and manage resources.
 We used this cloud platform to store our assets.